Student Handbook 2014/2015

 The use of alcohol or non-prescription drugs by any student on school property or while attending any school contest or activity is strictly prohibited.
 Students found in the possession of either or who are believed to have consumed either in the abovementioned situations are subject to school suspension and/or legal charges.

 Smoking and use of tobacco products are prohibited within the school and on all surrounding property.
-Due to the harmful and deadly effects of tobacco products, and legislation from the Ministry of Health, the use of tobacco products are not allowed on any Keewatin-Patricia District School Board property.
+Due to the harmful and deadly effects of tobacco products, and legislation from the Ministry of Health and Long Term Care, the use of tobacco products are not allowed on any Keewatin-Patricia District School Board property.

 The Keewatin-Patricia District School Board is opposed to students using, possession of, or trafficking in, drugs or alcohol for illegal purposes, and will actively attempt to protect young people from those who do.
 Trafficking, or intent to traffic, is recognized as the most serious drug-related offense.
 The Principal, by law, may refuse to admit to school a person whose presence would, in his judgment, be detrimental to the physical or mental well-being of pupils.